Your BJJ Guide

 How to Design Your Own Positional Games in BJJ

 Positional sparring has long been a staple in Brazilian Jiu-Jitsu training — a way to isolate and refine specific parts of your game.
-But if you want to make your training even more effective, fun, and tailored to your own needs, learning how to design your own positional games using ecological principles is a powerful tool.
+But if you want to make your training even more effective, fun, and tailored to your needs, learning how to design your positional games using ecological principles is a powerful tool.

 What Are Positional Games?

-A positional game is a focused training drill in which both partners operate within a specific position or scenario, often with clearly defined goals and limitations.
+A positional game is a focused training drill in which partners operate within a specific position or scenario, often with clearly defined goals and limitations.
 These games allow you to train in a live but limited environment where skill acquisition can happen faster.

 Unlike traditional drilling or rolling: